Dobree12/PasswordGenerator/README.md

   ## Created by Dobree12.

-Feel free to contribute or customize the game to your liking!
+Feel free to contribute or customize the project to your liking!